cloudmesh/cloudmesh-mpi/docs/report-mpi.md

 1. Empty lines are to be placed before and after a context change, such as a headline, paragraph, list, image inclusion.

-2. All code is written in code blocks using the `>` and three backquotes.
+2. All code is written in code blocks using and three backquotes.
 A rendered example looks as follows:

-    >     this is an example
+        this is an example

 3. Single quote inclusion must be used for filenames and other names as they are referred to in code blocks.